jcdterry/cassandRa/cran-comments.md

 * Fedora Linux, R-devel, clang, gfortran

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs reported, apart from 'New Submission' note.
+There were no ERRORs, WARNINGs or NOTEs reported

 ## Downstream dependencies

 There are currently no reverse dependencies for this package.

-## Improvements following CRAN feedback (2):
+## Fixes following email

-- please replace \dontrun{} by \donttest{} or unwrap the examples if they can be executed in less thatn 5 sec per Rd-file
+Removed Lazy data and issue with package aliases raised in email.

-Examples in documentation take longer than 5 seconds.
-To allow testing, I have added compact and rapid tests wrapped in \dontshow{} to all the user facing functions.
-On rhub these take less than 5 seconds.
+Fixed issue of codetools being confused by dplyr syntax by declaring null global variables.